 - Non-monetary contributions to the family (such as child-rearing, unpaid work on the home, etc.);

 - Marital debt accumulated during the duration of the marriage (such as credit card debt);

 - Age, health, and special needs of each spouse;

-- Child and/or spousal support obligations of either spouse for previous relationships;
+- Child support (and/or spousal support) obligations of either spouse for previous relationships;

-- Total value of each spouse's separate property (again, this isn't subject to division, but does factor into the overall determination); and
+- Total fair market value of separate property (again, this isn't subject to division, but does factor into the overall determination); and

-- Adverse actions by each spouse (such as gambling debts, extramarital affairs, or instances of domestic violence).
+- Marital misconduct by each spouse (such as gambling debts, extramarital affairs, or instances of domestic violence).

 Is Your Marriage Subject to Equitable Distribution of Property?
 Talk to an Attorney

 Divorce is a complicated, emotionally charged process for most people.
 It can sometimes be difficult to maintain a cool head and make the right decisions for you and your family.
 The equitable distribution of marital property can be complex and add stress to your divorce.
 Divorce lawyers can help you navigate divorce law and state law.